Wanna-Get-High/workflows/user.workflow.1762ACCC-C996-4966-925A-A59D4047B6B9/README.md

 > Flavio (https://github.com/flavio/jump) which created the shell script.
 >
-> Ezial a friend of mine which shows me this script :)
+> Benjamin a friend of mine which shows me this script (https://github.com/BenjaminVanRyseghem)

 If you have some suggestions or bug report email me @